Draba cuneifolia Nutt. ex Torr. & A. Gray

 Flowering - February - May.

 Habitat - Edges and tops of bluffs, rocky open glades and ledges, rocky open woods.
-Typically on limestone.
+Typically on calcareous substrates.

 Origin - Native to U.S.

 Lookalikes - Other species of Draba; more broadly, small species of Cardamine and other springtime mustards.

 Other info. - This springtime mustard is found throughout much of Missouri but is uncommon or absent in the Bootheel and large areas north of the Missouri River.
 Beyond Missouri its main range is in the southern half of the continental U.S., extending from Alabama to California and also into Mexico.
 It is easily recognized by its shining white flowers in the 4-petaled mustard pattern and its distinctive basal leaves bearing branched hairs.
 The petals are only slightly notched, if at all, and the leaves are confined to the near-basal portion of the stem.
 The plant can form cleistogamous flowers which self-pollinate without opening.
 These do not have petals.

 Photographs taken at Danville Conservation Area, Montgomery County, MO., 3-19-04 (DETenaglia); also at Shaw Nature Reserve, Franklin County, MO, 3-17-2012, Young Conservation Area, Jefferson County, MO, 4-17-2013, Matson Hill County Park, St. Charles County, MO, 4-14-2016, and St. Joe State Park, St. Francois County, MO, 4-11-2018 (SRTurner).